firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/spintend-ubox-integration-handbook.md

 - **Lighting Power:** Dual controllers expose a ≈1.5 A 12 V rail for lighting relays, but singles lack this output; budget fused DC-DC converters instead of stealing from the fan header.[^12][^14]
 - **CAN & Anti-Slip:** Updated harnesses let one single wake another over CAN, yet anti-slip belongs on dual configurations—leaving it active on a solo motor causes low-speed cut-outs with red/green blink codes.[^10][^24]
 - **Bench-start requirements:** Ubox 100/100 controllers refuse to boot from USB-C alone—wire the latching 16 mm start button or a proper low-voltage switch instead of relying on the BMS as a master disconnect.[^start-button]
+- **Dual-start harness:** Dual 100/100 stacks already share the latch line—keep the interconnect jumper seated so one button energises both controllers, unplug it only when you need to isolate a single ESC for service.[^dual-start]
+- **ADC accessories cover lighting and controls:** The adapter already sequences LED turn strips, accepts spin dial throttles through the JST plug on ADC3, and ships dual-button pods that you can map to cruise or 1WD/2WD once phase leads stay equal length after trimming.[^adc_led][^spin_dial]

 ## Firmware, Logging & Fault Recovery
 - **Version Discipline:** Stick with Spintend’s vetted firmware packages (e.g., 100 A battery limit files) unless you have cooling to exploit the 300 A hardware bins; mismatched binaries raise noise and reliability issues.[^25]
+- **Lean on official bundles before third-party uploads.** Dxniel’s shared `VESC_default_no_hw_limits` build for Ubox 85250 v2 on 6.06 was compiled straight from VESC Tool—every hardware target already ships with the desktop app, so skip random downloads and pull binaries from the installer if you need a fresh flash.[^no_hw_bin]
 - **BLE Options:** Official BLE dongles arrive pre-flashed and tax-paid via AliExpress, while DIY NRF boards need extra programming; keep at least one link for live tuning even if you prefer wired sessions.[^26]
 - **Fault Retrieval:** If Bluetooth is absent, the controller retains the last fault until shutdown—connect via USB before cycling power so valuable diagnostics aren’t lost.[^10]